Niko Sigur: Academy

-Sigur played for Vaughan Azzurri's "C" team in 2021, making two appearances for the club.
+Sigur played for Vaughan Azzurri's "C" team in 2021, making two appearances for the club in the League1 Ontario Reserve Division.
 Sigur moved to Slovenia in early 2022, joining Radomlje youth team.

 Hajduk Split

 In 2022, Sigur transferred to Hajduk Split in Croatia to play for their academy, registering two goals and three assists in his first youth season.
 He was ineligible to play in Hajduk Split's historic UEFA Youth League run due to a special rule where older players in the junior ages must have at least two years of club experience in order to be eligible to play.

 Due to injuries of Dino Mikanović and Gergő Lovrencsics, Sigur made his official senior debut as a right back in a 2–0 victory against Varaždin on April 22, 2023.
 He scored his first goal for Hajduk Split against Varaždin on February 24, 2024.

+Toulouse

+On September 1, 2026, Sigur joined Ligue 1 club Toulouse, becoming the second Canadian player in the club's history.
+The transfer fee was reportedly $6.5 million.